anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 | Virtual compute | + | + |  | + | + | Create/delete by VDC users with appropriate role.
 Additional operations would include suspend/unsuspend |
 | Virtual network | + | + | + | + | + | Create/delete by VDC users with appropriate role |

-<p align="center"><b>Table 6-2:</b> API types for a minimal set of resources.</p>
+<p align="center"><b>Table 6-2:</b> Interface types for a minimal set of resources.</p>

-**Table 6-2** specifies a minimal set of API types for a minimal set of resources that are needed to orchestrate VNF workloads.
-The actual APIs for the listed operations will be specified in the Reference Architectures; each listed operation could have a number of associated APIs with a different set of parameters.
+**Table 6-2** specifies a minimal set of interface types for a minimal set of resources that are needed to orchestrate VNF workloads.
+The actual interfaces/APIs for the listed operations will be specified in the Reference Architectures; each listed operation could have a number of associated APIs/CLIs with different sets of parameters.
 For example, create virtual resource using an image or a device.

+** Suggest Deletion **
 <a name="6.3"></a>
 ## 6.3	Enabler Services APIs (not-MVP)